cbandera/rosparam_handler/README.md

 For a PullRequest to get merged into develop, it must pass
 - Review by one of the maintainers.
+    + Are the changes introduces in scope of the rosparam_handler?
+    + Is the documentation updated?
+    + Are enough reasonable tests added?
+    + Will these changes break the API?
+    + Do the new changes follow the current style of naming?
 - Compile / Test / Run on all target environments.

 ## Credits